Image-Analysis-Hub/pycellin/README.md

 More tracking formats will progressively be supported.

-While Pycellin has been designed with bacteria / cell lineages in mind, it could be used with more diverse tracking data provided the few conditions below are enforced:
+While pycellin has been designed with bacteria / cell lineages in mind, it could be used with more diverse tracking data provided the few conditions below are enforced:
 - the tracking data can be modeled by directed rooted trees, meaning no merging event
 - time must flow homogeneously, i.e. all the edges of a lineage graph must represent the same elapsed time.